cnsuhao/cmb/Documentation/ModelBuilder/Default Toolbar Buttons.rst

 |pqSelect32| Allow the user to select an objects and faces with a box

+|Meshes| Allow the user to select meshes in the box selection

+|Models| Allow the user to select models in the box selection

+|Volumes| A filter to select volumes

+|Faces| A filter to select faces

+|Vertices| A filter to select vertices

 Color
 ^^^^^

-|ColorBy| Color each {entity, group, volume, attribute} with a unique color
+|ColorBy| Color each entity, group, volume, attribute with a unique color

-|pqScalarBar24| Show a legend of every item and its corresponding color
+|pqScalarBar24| Show a legend of the colors, only valid when the model is colored by attributes

 .. |CameraManipulationStyle| image:: images/CameraManipulationStyle.png
 .. |ColorBy| image:: images/ColorBy.png